Orlicz/LZM/source/_posts/tech/sum-tech.md

 ### ref

-Unfortunately, the support for $\KaTeX$ and `sort code` is incomplete. but i do not care it, bec
+Unfortunately, the support for $\KaTeX$ and `sort code` is incomplete. but i do not care it, because i only w
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTAyMzcwODIsMTgzNjMwODA2NSwtMj
+eyJoaXN0b3J5IjpbNjI0MTMzMTc4LDE4MzYzMDgwNjUsLTI2OT
-Y5ODAyNjQ0XX0=
+gwMjY0NF19
 -->